Michelle Branch charged with domestic assault in Nashville

 NASHVILLE, Tenn.
-(WKRN) — Singer Michelle Branch was arrested for domestic assault against her husband, Black Keys drummer Patrick Carney, at their home in Belle Meade early Thursday morning.
+(WKRN) — Singer Michelle Branch was arrested on allegations of domestic assault against her husband, Black Keys drummer Patrick Carney, at their Tennessee home early Thursday morning.

-Officers were called to their home just after 2 a.m. for a possible domestic disturbance.
+Officers were called to their home in Belle Meade just after 2 a.m. for a possible domestic disturbance.

-Officers interviewed both Branch and Carney separately.
-Branch told officers she and Carney are having marital issues and were arguing at another location before they arrived home, according to Metro police.
+Officers interviewed Branch and Carney separately.
+Branch told officers she and Carney are having marital issues and were arguing at another location before they arrived home, said Metro police.

 According to court documents, the argument escalated once they returned home and Branch slapped Carney in the face “one or two times.”